cognitedata/toolkit/cognite_toolkit/_builtin_modules/common/cdf_auth_readwrite_all/README.md

 This module contains two groups that are used to grant access to all resources in a CDF project.
 This should **never** be used for production projects, as it grants read-write access to all resources in the project.
-However, it is useful for sandbox projects to allow members of the `gp_cicd_all_read_write` group to have full access.
+However, it is useful for sandbox projects to allow members of the `gp_admin_read_write` group to have full access.
 It can also be used for demo projects where you want to give full read access `gp_admin_readonly` access to all resources to a group of users.